Security measures

 We are always looking to improve and scale Sprend.com, while staying true to our minimalistic philosophy.
 Here are some potential directions for our technology stack:

-• Frontend UI Framework: We are considering adopting a frontend UI framework, such as React, to enhance the developer experience and streamline UI development.
+Frontend UI Framework: We are considering adopting a frontend UI framework, such as Svelete, to enhance the developer experience and streamline UI development.

 Also, take a look at the Sprend way of teamwork and Joining the team.

 At Sprend, we're not just building a file transfer service; we're crafting an experience.
-Our vision is to be the most loved file transfer service, always working in harmony with society.
+We want to be the most loved file transfer service, always working in harmony with society.
 For us, this begins with a deep commitment to excellence, driven by our approach to developer teamwork and growth.
 We’re not unique in that approach, but that is also not the goal.

 We believe in a fundamental shift in perspective: Sprend isn't just a company you work for.
 Instead, we see Sprend as a platform designed to empower you.
 We provide the environment and resources to help you leverage your skills and creativity, enabling you to build truly great things.
 Your time and ambition are priceless to us, and we're committed to working together to create a product that's more than the sum of its parts.